atanvardo/atanvardo.github.io/Phylo-tutorial/T-BEAST.md

 5. Adjust the mu and sigma parameters until the graph represent a reasonable distribution of possible ages.

 [^1]: Actually 10001, counting the starting tree, but that doesn't matter.

+## Calculate speciation and extinction rates

+For this, we have to use the Birth-Death model.

+After the analysis, we can check in Tracer the values of two parameters, called `birthDeath.meanGrowthRate` (r) and `birthDeath.relativeDeathRate` (e).

+The speciation rate (lambda) is r / (1 - e).

+The extinction rate (mu) is lambda x e.